 Please note that your University card will give you access to Queen Elizabeth House between 8.00 am and 5.30 pm on weekdays only.
+You must leave the building by 8pm at the latest.
 You will not be able to access the building at weekends, bank holidays or during University closure periods at Christmas and Easter.